Troy Aikman: Postseason

-Super Bowl

 Post-retirement activities

-After his retirement from professional football as a player, Aikman joined Fox's NFC telecasts as a color commentator for the 2001 season.
-A year later, he was named to the network's lead announcing crew, teaming with Joe Buck and (from 2002 to 2004) Cris Collinsworth.
-Aikman received an Emmy Award nomination for his television work in 2004 and has helped broadcast six Super Bowls (XXXIX, XLII, XLV, XLVIII, LI, and LIV) to date.
-It was revealed in 2016 that in 2004, Aikman nearly came out of retirement to sign a one-year deal with the Miami Dolphins but the Dolphins ended up not signing him.
+After he retired from professional football as a player, Aikman joined Fox's NFC telecasts as a color commentator for the 2001 season.
+A year later, he was named to Fox's lead announcing crew, teaming up with Joe Buck and (from 2002 to 2004) Cris Collinsworth.
+Aikman received an Emmy Award nomination for his television work in 2004 and has broadcast six Super Bowls (XXXIX, XLII, XLV, XLVIII, LI, and LIV) to date.
+It was revealed in 2016 that in 2004, Aikman nearly came out of retirement to sign a one-year deal with the Miami Dolphins, but the Dolphins ended up not signing him.

 Aikman also hosts a weekly sports radio show which airs on Thursday from 7 to 8 p.m.
-ET on Sporting News Radio, and appears weekly during the football season on the Dunham & Miller morning show on Dallas sports talk radio station 1310 The Ticket.
+ET on Sporting News Radio and appears weekly during the football season on the Dunham & Miller morning show on Dallas sports talk radio station 1310 The Ticket.
 He was a public spokesman for Acme Brick throughout his career.
 He is also the chairman of the Troy Aikman Foundation, a charity to benefit children that has recently focused on building playplaces for children's hospitals.
+In 2016, Aikman merged his foundation with the United Way Foundation of Metropolitan Dallas and donated $1 million to United Way in the process.
 The Agency Sports Management & Marketing handles Aikman's marketing activities, where Jordan Bazant is his lead agent.

-Aikman, who in 1999 was ranked No. 95 on The Sporting News list of the 100 Greatest Football Players, has been the official Wing Stop spokesman for several years.
+Aikman was ranked No. 95 on The Sporting News list of the 100 Greatest Football Players in 1999, and has been the official Wingstop spokesman for several years.
 He appeared in The Simpsons episode "Sunday, Cruddy Sunday" alongside former Miami Dolphins quarterback Dan Marino.
 He also participated in the 2001 and 2011 videos honoring Billy Graham's 83rd and 93rd birthdays.
-Aikman said he was going to appear in Dancing with the Stars in front of TMZ cameras.
+Aikman said he was going to appear on Dancing with the Stars in front of TMZ cameras.
 However, he revealed he was only joking about it and won't appear on the show.